Magnetic domain depinning as possible evidence for two ferromagnetic phases in LaCrGe$_3$: Results and Discussion

 Here, we will motivate how the existence of FM1 and FM2 may explain the change in domain wall mobility in LaCrGe$_3$.
 We begin with the theory that describes how readily domain walls move in response to an externally applied magnetic field.
 Theory shows that in the absence of sample defects an applied magnetic field must overcome an energy barrier $\Delta \gamma$ to move a domain wall.
 It has been shown that $\Delta \gamma \propto e^{\frac{-\delta}{a}}$~\cite{TremoletdeLacheisserie2004, Hilzinger1972, Barbara1994}, where $\delta$ is the width of the domain wall and $a$ is the lattice spacing between local magnetic moments.

-In LaCrGe$_3$, the nearest neighbor Cr atoms lie along the $c$ axis and although XRD, neutron diffraction, and thermal expansion measurements \cite{Gati2021} show that the $c$ lattice parameter unusually increases during cooling, the change is small and would increase pinning at low temperatures.
+In LaCrGe$_3$, the nearest neighbor Cr atoms lie along the $c$ axis and although XRD, neutron diffraction, and thermal expansion measurements~\cite{Gati2021} show that the $c$ lattice parameter unusually increases during cooling, the change is small and would increase pinning at low temperatures.
 As a result, whether domain walls are easy or difficult to move depends on how wide or how narrow they are, respectively.
-In a mean field, local moment model, the width of the domain wall $\delta$, is proportional to the spin of the magnetic ion $S$, the distance between magnetic moments $a$, the exchange constant $J_{ex}$ and the anisotropy constant $K$, as follows ~\cite{Simon2013, TremoletdeLacheisserie2004, Blundell2001, Hilzinger1972}
+In a mean field, local moment model, the width of the domain wall $\delta$, is proportional to the spin of the magnetic ion $S$, the distance between magnetic moments $a$, the exchange constant $J_{ex}$ and the anisotropy constant $K$, as follows~\cite{Simon2013, TremoletdeLacheisserie2004, Blundell2001, Hilzinger1972}

-The temperature dependence of $K$ that we measure agrees with theory (Appendix \ref{sec: Anisotropy}) and would typically cause the domain walls to narrow and become pinned at lower temperatures.
-In contrast, we observe that domains walls in $\textrm{LaCrGe}_3$ become pinned at higher temperatures.
-Ruling out unusual anisotropy, we can consider changes in the exchange constant, $J_{ex}$, as potentially responsible for the unusual changes in domain wall mobility.
-While $J_{ex}$ is usually constant throughout a single ferromagnetic state, the existence of two ferromagnetic states allows for a change in $J_{ex}$ and we can check to see if the change could be responsible for the domain pinning in FM1 and the depinning in FM2.
+The temperature dependence of $K$ that we measure agrees with theory (Appendix~\ref{sec: Anisotropy}) and would typically cause the domain walls to narrow and become pinned at lower temperatures.
+In contrast, we observe that domains walls in LaCrGe$_3$ become pinned at higher temperatures.
+Ruling out unusual anisotropy, we can consider the existence of two different exchange constants, $J_{ex1}$ and $J_{ex2}$, which lead to the two distinct anomalies at $T_{\textrm{C}}$ and $T_{x}$ that indicate the two different ferromagnetic states.
+This is an appropriate consideration since having two different interactions is the basis for a `two-channel Stoner' model which was proposed to describe an itinerant d-electron ferromagnet such as LaCrGe$_3$, and predicts FM1 and FM2, as well as the appearance of an AFM phase under pressure~\cite{Wysokinski2019SR}.
+In addition, this `two-channel Stoner' model is compatible with UGe$_2$~\cite{Hardy2009PRB} and ZrZn$_2$~\cite{Kimura2004} where the existence of FM1 and FM2 are well established.

 We start by taking the ratio of the domain wall widths in the two FM states and by realizing that $J_{ex}$ is related to $T_\mathrm{C}$ \cite{Blundell2001}